SEESolutions-it/DpdlEngine/README.md

 ## What is Dpdl?

+### Dpdl is designed to be simple, compact, robust, extendible and portable to almost every platform

 Dpdl is a constrained device framework and library that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices.
 Dpdl provides an efficient way to encode, allocate and query data from